Reverylina01/Online-Examintion-Systems-MERN/README.md

 3. Call the `createadmin`(located inside connection.js inside services Folder in Backend directory) function after configuring admin details in it from tool.js file inside services Folder in Backend directory and run the server.

-4. To run the Backend server, use "nodemon" in a Terminal in Backend directory.
+4. To run the Backend server, use "node server.js" in a Terminal in Backend directory.

 5. After successfully running the Backend server the Mongo Database gets connected and the admin account gets Created.

-6. Remove the `createadmin` invocation from connection.js and Restart the Backend Server.

-7. To run the Frontend server, use "npm start" Command in a Terminal in Frontend directory.
+6. To run the Frontend server, use "npm start" Command in a Terminal in Frontend directory.

-8. After The development server starts on "localhost:3000" in a Browser, Enter The Admin Details To start using the Website ui.

-9. By Default Admin emailid: "admin@test.com", Password: "admin" .
+7. By Default Admin emailid: "admin@test.com", Password: "admin" .